“Moving.” “Rich.” “Deep.” “Spectacular.”

 Unity live-streamed the ceremony into homes and spiritual communities, inspiring an opening of hearts and minds in preparation for prayer vigil.

 Following the opening ceremony, everyone in the gathered community lit a candle and processed through the Unity Village courtyard to the Bridge of Faith over the courtyard fountains.

 In post-sunset darkness, candlelight led the way as Here II Here led chanting: “We are walking each other home.”
 Pausing in silence, a hush, a sigh, a wow.
 Each candle represented the courage to heal.

-In silence, participants snuff out candles at the entrance to the Silent Unity building where prayer is continuous 24/7.
-Prayer associates respond to telephone calls and electronic prayer requests on the second floor of this building, while someone sits in silent prayer in the prayer vigil chapel on the third floor, under the cupola where the light is always shining.
+In silence, participants snuffed out candles at the entrance to the Silent Unity Building where prayer is continuous 24/7.
+Prayer associates responded to telephone calls and electronic prayer requests on the second floor of this building, while someone sat in silent prayer in the prayer vigil chapel on the third floor, under the cupola where the light is always shining.